All Episodes

 I'm not as pessimistic as you, but I am not overly optimistic either.

-I think the only person who's gonna go down, and I think it's a toss-up.
+I think the only person who's going to go down, and I think it's a toss-up, and I was talking to Greg Jared about this the other day.

-Clapper and I'm sorry, Brennan and Clapper or Brennan and Comey, or all three.
+Clapper and I'm sorry, Brennan and Clapper or Brennan and Comey or all three.

 What about Comey?

-I think Comey's gonna skate.
+I think Comey's going to skate.

 He's got too much dirt on too many people.